 - Log event message

 - Syslog message

-- · Send email
+- Send email

 - Send SMS message

 - 4. If no messaging actions are available, create them now.

-- 5. In the 'Available sensors' field, select the desired target's sensor.

-- to select a target component from the list.
+- 5. In the 'Available sensors' field, select the desired target's sensor. - a.
+Click the first to select a target component from the list.

-to select the specific sensor for the target from the list.
+b.
+Click the second to select the specific sensor for the target from the list.

-to add the selected sensor to the Report Sensors list box.
+c.
+Click to add the selected sensor to the Report Sensors list box.